obycode/DSCAlarmSmartThings/README.md

 ## The Software

-The code for this project is in a few files which are posted on github:
+The code for this project can be found posted on github:

 https://github.com/d8adrvn/ad2smartthings.git